Kanrin Maru: Legacy

 Japanese author Doi Ryōzō, a descendant of Kanrin Maru crewmember Nagato Kosaku (an aide to Kimura Kaishū), founded the Society of Kanrin Maru Descendants in 1994 with 10 known fellow descendants.
 It has since grown to 200 members and actively promotes the study of Kanrin Maru's history.

 The Kanrin Maru and Cape Saraki Society was founded in 2004 to commemorate the demise of Kanrin Maru off Cape Saraki, and commissioned a replica of Kanrin Maru on the cape.
-Additionally, they have planted 50,000 tulips in honor of Kanrin Maru's Dutch roots, and holds a festial in May when the tulips are in full bloom, and in August to in commemoration of the loss of Kanrin Maru.
+Additionally, they have planted 50,000 tulips in honor of Kanrin Maru's Dutch roots, and holds a festival in May when the tulips are in full bloom, and in August to in commemoration of the loss of Kanrin Maru.

 For the 150th anniversary, a plaque was dedicated on 17 March 2010 by then Japan's Consul General to San Francisco, Yasumasa Nagamine, at Pier 9 on the Embarcadero.
 As Kanrin Maru's visit was prior to the construction of the Embarcadero seawall extending the waterfront to its current location starting in 1863, Pier 9 is the closest approximation to its mooring location.
 Additionally, the Japanese sail training ship Kaiwo Maru visited San Francisco in May 2010.
 Amongst its crew was Masai Yoshiharu, a descendant of Kanrin Maru's engineering officer, Kosugi Masaoshin.
 Additional members from The Society of the Kanrin-Maru Crew Descendants participated in a reception aboard Kaiwo Maru during her visit.
 In all, some 40 events were held in the city to commemorate the anniversary.